-Sometimes my rage about the systemic corruption and incompetence that pervades every aspect of our lives shows in the articles I write and the things I say on the radio.
-When this happens my family and friends tell me to mind my blood pressure and safety and ignore the establishment.
-“They’re going to steal and chop anyway,” I’m often told.
+Sometimes my rage about the systemic corruption and incompetence that permeates every aspect of our lives shows in the articles I write and the things I say on the radio.
+Whenever this happens, my family and friends tell me to mind my blood pressure and safety and ignore the establishment.
+I am often told that“They’re going to steal and chop anyway.”
 I know they mean well; they don’t want the people writing long emails and text messages to my bosses about my views to harm me as some of their supporters have suggested on Facebook.

 I’m one of those naive, idealistic people who came to journalism believing Ghana could pull a Singapore without the authoritarianism.
-This wasn’t the job my father wanted for me.
-He didn’t want me to spend my days chasing soli.
-Still, I fought him because I had heard Matilda Asante grill powerful men on radio and render them incoherent and I figured keeping the powerful accountable was a worthy job.
+This was not the job my father wanted for me.
+He did not want me to spend my days chasing soli.
+Still, I fought him because I had heard Matilda Asante grill powerful men on radio and render them incoherent and I figured keeping the powerful accountable was a useful job.
 I truly, sincerely believed that speaking truth to power and keeping citizens informed would help.
 And our small victories show they do in some cases.

 It was after all, the season of hope.
 We weren’t in the Africa rising period, but the World Bank and other agencies said Ghana was on the growth path and the John Kufour government was praised for the nation’s stability and good governance.
 The Institute of Statistical, Social and Economic Research (ISSER) described the years from 2006 to 2011 as the best years for the economy.

-But even in the best years, the hospitals were crumbling and top officials were traveling to go and die at the Lord Cromwell Hospital in London and other places.
-There were over 2000 public schools under trees, maternal and child mortality were high and hundreds were dying from avoidable diseases such as cholera.
-In spite of this, we believed things could only get better.
-I figured all we needed was someone who cared to build on what John Kufour attempted.
+But even in the best years, the hospitals were crumbling and top officials were travelling to go and die at the Lord Cromwell Hospital in London and other places.
+There were over 2000 public schools under trees, maternal and child mortality was high and hundreds were dying from avoidable diseases.
+In spite of this, we believed things could get better.
+I figured all we needed was someone who cared enough to build on what John Kufour attempted.

 They have been gone for nine months and we’re still reeling from the previous government’s bad decisions.
 Everyone I know is incensed that the Social Security and National Insurance Trust (SSNIT) spent $72 million on a software project while paying pensioners a pittance.
-The contract for the deal was incompetently written and it is obvious the cost was inflated as the contract was awarded to the company with the highest bid.
-The details of the AMERI power deal which was reportedly inflated by $150 million have everyone who cares about Ghana in knots.
+The contract was incompetently written and obviously inflated.
+The AMERI power deal which was reportedly inflated by $150 million has everyone who cares about Ghana in knots.

 Last year I read Nigerian Writer, Ayo Sogunro’s Everything in Nigeria is Going to Kill You.
-I couldn’t believe how hauntingly the details fit Ghana.
+I couldn’t believe how much the details fit Ghana.
 Many readers can testify some books instantly remind of things and people we know.
-Ayo’s collections of essays is one of those books.
-In the book he writes: “I’m quite serious about the intent stated in the title: Nigeria is out to kill you.
+Sogunro’s collection of essays is one of those books.
+In the book, he writes: “I’m quite serious about the intent stated in the title: Nigeria is out to kill you.
 The country is going to hell in a handbasket.
 This is not a drill.
 And we have arrived at this point simply because you don’t care.”

 His is such a profound and insightful analysis of all that ails many countries on the continent.
 Among his reasons for this death by country are corruption, incompetent presidents, sponsors of terrorists, high cost of living, the disappointing health care system and poor quality social services.
 These are not unsolvable problems.
 They persist because citizens have somewhat accepted that incompetence, corruption and poverty will forever be our portion.